tqbwqing/automagic/README.md

  * Important:	 The downsampling rate can only be set during project creation.
-Click on *Start???* to open the rating GUI.
+Click on *Start...* to open the rating GUI.
  * Important: 	Only pre-processed files can be rated manually.

 A visualisation of the currently selected file is displayed.
 Time corresponds to the x-axis, EEG channels correspond to the y-axis.
 You can use the tools in the top left corner to e.g. magnify an area or select a specific point of the current visualisation.
 Use the filters right below the tools to focus on a subset of your files based on their rating.
 You can navigate between files of the current subset by clicking on *Previous* and *Next* or by selecting a file from the drop-down list in the top right corner.